LGBTQ rights in Portugal: Military service

 Portugal allows all citizens to serve openly in the Armed Forces regardless of sexual orientation, as the Constitution explicitly forbids any discrimination on that basis.
 Lesbian, gay and bisexual people are therefore able to serve in the military on the same basis as heterosexual men and women.
 A ban on transgender/nonbinary people and people living with HIV serving in the military was lifted with new regulations that came into effect in 2024.

 In April 2016, Portugal's armed forces chief General Carlos Jerónimo resigned, days after being summoned to explain comments about gay soldiers made by the deputy head of the military college.
 President Marcelo Rebelo de Sousa accepted the resignation of Jerónimo, who took up the post of chief of staff in 2014.
 The resignation came after António Grilo, deputy head of the military college, admitted advising parents of young military students in the Portuguese army to withdraw their sons if they were gay "to protect them from the other students".
 Defence Minister Azeredo Lopes considered any discrimination "absolutely unacceptable".

 Conversion therapy

 Reports from 10 January 2019 suggested that several psychologists were performing conversion therapy.
 A few days later, a total of 250 psychologists submitted an open letter to the regulatory Ordem dos Psicólogos demanding an investigation into these pseudoscientific practices.
 The body affirmed that conversion therapy is malpractice and cannot be justified.

 On 22 December 2023, Parliament passed a bill criminalizing conversion therapy with penalties ranging from three to five years for the most aggravated cases.
 The new law took effect on 1 March 2024.

 Asylum recognition

-Since 30 August 2008, sexual orientation and gender identity have been recognised as grounds to apply for asylum.
+Since 30 August 2008, sexual orientation and gender identity have been recognized as grounds to apply for asylum.